Robust Policy Optimization to Prevent Catastrophic Forgetting: Experiments

 Additionally, in \Cref{ablation:higher_KL}, we show that allowing for a larger KL by reducing $\beta$ enables FRPO to find more reward-flat solutions that better preserve the reward under fine-tuning.

-\paragraph{Evaluations.} we report the refusal rate on HarmBench and the harmfulness score from StrongREJECT \citep{mazeika2024harmbench,souly2024strongreject} under three downstream fine-tuning settings: \textbf{(i)} SFT on Alpaca \citep{alpaca}, which prior work \citep{qi2023fine} reports can harm the guardrails; \textbf{(ii)} SFT on GSM8K \citep{cobbe2021training}, testing vulnerability under math fine-tuning similar to \citep{qi2024safety}; \textbf{(iii)} RL on UltraFeedback \citep{cui2023ultrafeedback}, probing the helpfulness-harmlessness tradeoff \citep{bai2022training, tan2025equilibrate}.
+\paragraph{Evaluations.} We report the refusal rate on HarmBench and the harmfulness score from StrongREJECT \citep{mazeika2024harmbench,souly2024strongreject} under three downstream fine-tuning settings: \textbf{(i)} SFT on Alpaca \citep{alpaca}, which prior work \citep{qi2023fine} reports can harm the guardrails; \textbf{(ii)} SFT on GSM8K \citep{cobbe2021training}, testing vulnerability under math fine-tuning similar to \citep{qi2024safety}; \textbf{(iii)} RL on UltraFeedback \citep{cui2023ultrafeedback}, probing the helpfulness-harmlessness tradeoff \citep{bai2022training, tan2025equilibrate}.
 All results are averaged over 3 runs.

-\paragraph{Selection of $\lambda$.} For FRPO, we sweep values in [0.05, 5] and select $\lambda$ based on the safety reward after downstream fine-tuning.
-Importantly, we perform this selection only once using Alpaca and \uline{keep the same $\lambda$ for all other downstream tasks}.
-This is justified because the optimal $\lambda$ in \Cref{eq:all_forms} depends on the KL range and reward statistics, not the specific downstream task.

 \paragraph{Baselines.} Our primary baselines are GRPO-trained models using the same base model and safety dataset, which ensures a controlled comparison.
 For broader comparison, we include: \textbf{(i)} Llama-3.1-8B \citep{dubey2024llama3herdmodels}, a model with standard guardrails; \textbf{(ii)} Llama-3-TAR-refusal \citep{tamirisa2024tamper}, which runs iterative adversarial fine-tuning to find vulnerable policies; \textbf{(iii)} Llama-3-RR and Mistral-RR \citep{zou2024improving} models, which use an unlearning approach; \textbf{(iv)} Llama-3-derta \citep{yuan2025refuse}, which improves robustness to jailbreaking attacks.
+We also compare with GRPO + SAM \citep{foret2020sharpness,watts2026sharpness} in \Cref{sec:SAM} trained with the same setting.